What Are Opiates?

 There are two required cut-off levels in drug testing to warrant positive detection.
 If the initial drug test proves negative then that means that drug detection is below the cut-off level.
 If the initial drug test result is positive, a confirmatory test is required for an accurate reading.

-The initial cut-off levels for opiates which include morphine, heroin, codeine and opium is 2000ng/ml within a detection period of up to 2 days.
-Confirmatory cut-off level for morphine is also 300ng/ml.
+The initial cut-off levels for opiates which include morphine, heroin, codeine, and opium is 2000ng/ml within a detection period of up to 2 days.
+The confirmatory cut-off level for morphine is also 300ng/ml.

 DEA Drug Class

-Opiates including morphine are Schedule II drug.
-Drugs under this category have potential for abuse.
+Opiates including morphine are Schedule II drugs.
+Drugs under this category have the potential for abuse.
 This group of drugs is currently accepted in treatment or for medical use with stringent restrictions in the United States.
 Abuse of opiates and morphine may lead to acute physical or psychological dependence.

 Morphine Drug Type

-Opiates in general, and morphine in particular are narcotic pain relievers.
+Opiates in general and morphine, in particular, are narcotic pain relievers.
 Opiates such as morphine are medically used to treat moderate to severe pain due to grave wounds, or sometimes after surgery for acute pain.
-This group of drugs not only relieves pain but also dulls the senses and induces deep sleep that could lead to coma if taken in excess.
+This group of drugs not only relieves pain but also dulls the senses and induces a deep sleep that could lead to coma if taken in excess.